Coastal Grade. What does it actually mean??

 Other Materials

 As poly-carbonates are not metals they will not experience the common issues of rust, rot or corrosion.
-That said, some plastics can become brittle when subject to UV rays and long sun exposure.
+That said, some plastics can become brittle when subject to UV rays and long sun exposure, so the suitability for coastal locations will likely vary depending on the material quality.

-Galvanised is another hearty material which will withstand a coastal application.
+Galvanised is another hearty material which can withstand a coastal application.
 This again comes in varying grades so please check out our coastal collection to see what suits your specific needs.

 Shop Our Collection